 Set Up the Teams Ahead of Time

-I made 25 plain bandanas with squares of fabric in 5 different colors.
+To recognize the teams, I made 25 plain bandanas with squares of fabric in 5 different colors.

 When the girls arrived, they were assigned to a colored team and asked to design their own team bandanas with fabric markers.

 This made for a fun craft and solidified the team spirit before the race began.

 We wanted to have an exciting race, but we also knew that some teams were going to be much slower than others.
 We were afraid that once one team had made a full circuit and won, most of the teams would stop playing, and we didn’t want that to happen.

 So we decided to have a planned break, one of those reset events that also happens in The Amazing Race where even the slow teams have time to catch up to the fast teams and the last couple of challenges are done all together.

 So in essence we had two winning teams.
 We had the team that finished the Round 1 circuit first and then the team that won the last two challenges after our planned break time.

 Round 1: The Amazing Race challenges in the circuit: